Full-time: Three years, Part-time: Five years

 You will be introduced to important sociological research methods in the module ‘Doing Social Research’ and will have the opportunity to select modules covering issues pertaining to young people, in ‘Youth, Identity and Difference’ and ideas surrounding the media and constructions of crime in ‘Media and Culture’.

-In Year 2 of the course you will take the modules 'Contemporary Thinkers' and 'Doing Social Research'.
+You will take the modules 'Contemporary Thinkers' and 'Doing Social Research'.
 'Contemporary Thinkers' explores contemporary sociological theories including post-modern and post-structural approaches to the social world.
 We investigate how these theories help to develop our understanding of changes to our global social world.

 All sociology staff are research active and our teaching is research informed.
 Our specialisms encompass a wide range of areas including the sociology of gender, sexualities, the sociology of religion, terrorism, policing and surveillance, the sociology of childhood and the sociology of social movements.